"To injure an opponent is to injure yourself. To control aggression without inflicting injury is the Art of Peace."

-– Morihei Ueshiba
+Morihei Ueshiba

+>

-Aikido is a modern martial art developed in the late 1920s by Morihei Ueshiba, known as O Sensei (“Great Teacher”).
+> Aikido is a modern martial art developed in the late 1920s by Morihei Ueshiba, known as O Sensei (“Great Teacher”).
 It is the culmination of a lifetime of study and has roots in many traditional martial art forms.
 Aikido (合気道) means "the way of harmonizing with energy."
 Aikido blends with an attack, using timing and momentum.
-The attacker's momentum is redirected or evaded, leading into a throw or pin.
+The attacker's momentum is redirected or evaded, leading into into a throw or pin.
 At the highest level, this maintains the physical safety of the aggressor, who can then only harm themselves.
 Aikido has no sparring or competition.

+>

-In a relentlessly fast-paced world, Aikido provides a place where you can practice mindfulness, develop mental and physical strength, and flexibility.
+> In a relentlessly fast-paced world, Aikido provides a place where you can practice mindfulness, develop mental and physical strength, and flexibility.
 Aikido boosts concentration, learning capability, and leadership skills.